-The Board has fixed the close of business on March 25, 2011 as the record date for determining the holders of common stock entitled to notice of and to vote at the Annual Meeting.
+The Board has fixed the close of business on March 25, 2013 as the record date for determining the holders of common stock entitled to notice of and to vote at the Annual Meeting.
 Each such shareholder is entitled to one vote per share.
-As of the record date, there were 59,638,526 shares of common stock outstanding.
+As of the record date, there were 67,326,549 shares of common stock outstanding.

 In voting by proxy with regard to the election of directors, shareholders may vote in favor of each nominee or withhold their votes as to each nominee.
 Should any nominee become unable to accept nomination or election, the persons appointed as proxies will vote for the election of such other person as a director as the present directors may recommend in the place of such nominee.
 The information set forth below regarding the nominees is based on information furnished by them.
-In voting by proxy with regard to the ratification of our independent auditors or approval of the executive compensation program for our Named Executive Officers, shareholders may vote in favor of or against the proposal or may abstain from voting.
-In voting by proxy with regard to the recommended frequency for which our shareholders will be entitled to hold an advisory vote on executive compensation, shareholders may vote for triennial, biennial or annual frequency or may abstain from voting.
+In voting by proxy with regard to the ratification of our independent auditors and approval of the amendment to our Amended and Restated Certificate of Incorporation, shareholders may vote in favor of or against each proposal or may abstain from voting.

 A majority of the outstanding common stock, represented in person or by proxy, constitutes a quorum for the transaction of business at the Annual Meeting.
 The seven candidates receiving the greatest number of votes will be elected as our directors.
-The affirmative vote of the majority of shares cast at the Annual Meeting, represented in person or by proxy, is necessary to ratify the selection of BDO USA, LLP as our independent auditor and to approve the executive compensation program for our Named Executive Officers.
-The choice among the four choices included in the resolution on the frequency of the advisory vote on executive compensation that receives the greatest number of votes cast will be deemed the choice of the shareholders.
+The affirmative vote of the majority of shares cast at the Annual Meeting, represented in person or by proxy, is necessary to ratify the selection of BDO USA, LLP as our independent auditors.
+In accordance with the applicable provisions of Delaware law, approval of the amendment to our Amended and Restated Certificate of Incorporation requires the affirmative vote of a majority of the outstanding shares of our common stock entitled to vote.

-Shareholder abstentions and broker non-votes will be included in the number of shareholders present at the Annual Meeting for the purpose of determining the presence of a quorum.
+Shareholder abstentions and broker non-votes will be included in the number of shareholders present at the Annual Meeting for the purpose of determining the presence of a quorum but as unvoted for the purposes of determining the approval of any matter submitted to the shareholders for a vote.
 A broker non-vote occurs when a broker cannot vote a customer's shares registered in the broker's name because the customer did not send the broker instructions on how to vote on the matter and the broker is barred by law or stock exchange regulations from exercising its discretionary voting authority in the particular matter.
-Brokers will have voting discretion for shares registered in their own name on the proposal to ratify the appointment of our independent auditors, but not in the election of directors, the advisory vote on executive compensation or the advisory vote on the frequency for which our shareholders will be entitled to hold an advisory vote on executive compensation (Proposals 1, 3 and 4).
-An abstention or broker non-vote has the same effect as a vote against a director nominee, as each abstention or broker non-vote would be one less vote in favor of a director nominee.
-An abstention or broker non-vote with respect to Proposals 3 and 4 will not be counted as a vote cast for or against such proposals and, therefore, will not affect the outcome of the vote.
+Brokers will have voting discretion for shares registered in their own name on Proposal 2 to ratify the appointment of our independent auditors, but not on Proposal 1 to elect directors or Proposal 3 to approve the amendment to our Amended and Restated Certificate of Incorporation.
+An abstention or broker non-vote with respect to Proposals 1 and 2 has no effect on the voting outcome, but counts as a vote against the amendment with respect to Proposal 3.

-PROPOSAL 1 - ELECTION OF DIRECTORS
+PROPOSAL 1: ELECTION OF DIRECTORS

-Our Board of Directors consists of seven members, with each director elected to serve a one-year term.
-All directors will be elected at the Annual Meeting, each to serve for a one-year term until the 2012 Annual Meeting of Shareholders and until the election or appointment and qualification of his or her successor, or until his or her earlier death, resignation or removal.
+Our Board of Directors consists of seven members.
+All directors will be elected at the Annual Meeting, each to serve for a one-year term until the 2014 Annual Meeting of Shareholders and until the election or appointment and qualification of his or her successor, or until his or her earlier death, resignation or removal.
 Upon recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has unanimously nominated Ms. Susan C. Fisch and Messrs.
 Donald T. DeCarlo, Abraham Gulkowitz, George Karfunkel, Michael Karfunkel, Jay J. Miller, and Barry D. Zyskind for re-election as directors at the Annual Meeting.
 Proxies cannot be voted for more than seven director nominees.